The Horizon 7.0 treadmill is part of Horizon’s Studio series of treadmills.

 Plus the machine itself is not as heavy – so it’s not going to give you the stability of the other Studio models.

-If you’re looking for a super-affordable treadmill that gives you really great construction and design, you’ll probably love the Horizon 7.0 AT Treadmill.
+If you’re looking for an affordable mid-range treadmill that gives you really great construction and design, you’ll probably love the Horizon 7.0 AT Treadmill.

 While it doesn’t have as many entertainment options as some other treadmills, you get excellent basics like a strong motor, long deck, larger rollers and high 15% incline.